QuakeMigrate/QuakeMigrate/docs/installation.rst

 Setting up an environment
 *************************
-If you are using conda to manage your Python environments, you can use our QuakeMigrate.yml file to create and activate a minimally complete environment:
+If you are using conda to manage your Python environments, you can use our quakemigrate.yml file to create and activate a minimally complete environment:

 .. code-block:: bash

-    conda env create -f QuakeMigrate.yml
+    conda env create -f quakemigrate.yml
-    conda activate QuakeMigrate
+    conda activate quakemigrate

 Compiling C extensions
 **********************